phreborn/MLCAF/Tutorial/WritingCustomObservables.md

         return False
     return True;
 ```
-hHere, calling the constructor of the new observable class with `MjjMaxObservable("MjjMax")` will set the name of the observable to `MjjMax`, which will be used later.
+Here, calling the constructor of the new observable class with `MjjMaxObservable("MjjMax")` will set the name of the observable to `MjjMax`, which will be used later.
 All we need to do then, is to list the path to your script in the config file of the analyze step such that the framework executes your code and adds your observable to the database.
 The relevant part you should add to [analyze-xAOD-Example.cfg](https://gitlab.cern.ch/atlas-caf/CAFExample/blob/master/share/xAOD/config/master/analyze-xAOD-Example.cfg) is:
 ```
 customObservables.directories: xAOD/observables